xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 That was one of the points in the journey where we finally decided we need to force plugin authors to recompile.
 But we didn't just throw a new dependency in, we deeply thought about how we want our plugin architecture and API surface will look like in the future.

-Cause `MEF` and `System.Composition` are somewhat the same conceptional, they are fundamentally different from API.
+Cause `MEF` and `System.Composition` are somewhat the same conceptional, they are fundamentally different from API perspective.
 There is a lack of recomposition, metadata is handled differently.
 There is no built in way to register objects into the container and so on.

 But on the other hand I got such a great overview how the project is composed and how it's architecture looks like in detail.